psf/policies/docs/pypi.org/Terms-of-Service.md

 We are not responsible for
 any public display or misuse of your User-Generated Content.

+By uploading Your Content to PyPI, you agree and affirmatively acknowledge the
+following:

+* Your Content uploaded to PyPI is provided on a non-confidential basis, and is not a trade secret.
+* You do not know of any applicable unlicensed patent or trademark rights that would be infringed by Your uploaded Content.
+* You represent and warrant that You have complied with all government regulations concerning the transfer or export of any Content You upload to PyPI.
+In particular, if You are subject to United States law, You represent and warrant that You have obtained any required governmental authorization for the export of the Content You upload.
+You further affirm that any Content You provide is not intended for use by a government end-user engaged in the manufacture or distribution of items or services controlled on the Wassenaar Munitions List as defined in part 772 of the United States Export Administration Regulations, or by any other embargoed user.

 #### 2. PSF May Remove Content

 We have the right to refuse or remove any User-Generated Content that,